pnp/modernization/Tools/SharePoint.Modernization/Modernization Framework release notes.md

 ### Added

-- Experimental support for creating the modern site collection in another site collection.
-Currently does supported a limited set of web parts decorated with the CrossSiteTransformationSupported="true" attribute. #59, #65 and #66 [pkbullock]
+- Support for creating the modern site pages in another site collection.
+Does support asset transfer to the target site collection for a limited set of web parts decorated with the CrossSiteTransformationSupported="true" attribute. #59, #65, #66 and #71 [pkbullock]
 - Support for using Boolean as return type of functions used in the web part transformation model
 - XSLTListView transformation: map the web part toolbar configuration to the hideCommandBar property
 - Transformation support for ContentBySearchWebPart and ResultScriptWebPart